arangodb/docs/3.5/deployment-cluster-using-the-starter.md

 arangodb --starter.local --starter.data-dir=./localdata --auth.jwt-secret=/etc/arangodb.secret
 ```

+Please adapt the path to your _secret_ file accordingly.

 **Note:** a local Cluster is intended only for test purposes since a failure of
 a single PC will bring down the entire Cluster.

 Multiple Machines
 -----------------

-If you want to start a Cluster using the _Starter_, you need to copy the _secret file_ to every machine and start the Cluster using the following command:
+If you want to start a Cluster using the _Starter_, you need to copy the _secret_ file to every machine
+and start the Cluster using the following command:

 ```
 arangodb --server.storage-engine=rocksdb --auth.jwt-secret=/etc/arangodb.secret --starter.data-dir=./data --starter.join A,B,C
 ```

+Please adapt the path to your _secret_ file accordingly.

 Run the above command on machine A, B & C.